 About Biron Castle

 The 12th century Château de Biron is a castle in the commune of Biron in the Dordogne département of France.

-The present château bears additions over the centuries that make a picturesque ensemble: a twelfth-century keep, sixteenth-century living quarters, a chapel and vaulted kitchens.
-The commune purchased the Château de Biron in 1978, with a view to restoring the structure as a tourist draw.
+The present château bears additions over the centuries that make a picturesque ensemble: a 12h-century keep, 16th-century living quarters, a chapel and vaulted kitchens.
+The commune purchased Biron Castle in 1978, hoping to restore the structure as a tourist draw – as it is today.

 Since 1928, the Château de Biron has been listed as a monument historique by the French Ministry of Culture.